-Proxy Statement Pursuant to Section 14(a) of the

-Securities Exchange Act of 1934

-Filed by the Registrant $\ \boxtimes$

-Filed by a party other than the Registrant \Box

-Check the appropriate box:

-Preliminary Proxy Statement

-Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Under §240.14a-12

-GLADSTONE INVESTMENT CORPORATION

-(Name of Registrant as Specified In Its Charter)

-Not Applicable (Name of Person(s) Filing Proxy Statement, If Other Than The Registrant)

-Payment of Filing Fee (Check the appropriate box):

-☑ No fee required.

-□ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-- Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:

-□ Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid:

-- (2) Form, Schedule or Registration Statement No.: - (3) Filing Party:

-(4) Date Filed:
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 y the Regi the approp \boxtimes nary Proxy Statement ential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Proxy Statement ive Additional Materials Soliciti ng Material Under §240.14a-12 GLADSTONE INVESTMENT CORPORATION (Name of Registrant as Specified In Its Charter) Not Applicable (Name of Person(s) Filing Proxy Statement, If Other Than The Registrant) Paymer nt of Filing g Fee (Check the appropriate box): × No foo required.
+Fee co mputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee pa id previously with preliminary materials. box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by attended to the form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: